forrestzhang107/rasa-story-builder/README.md

 ## Limitations

 Currently, this tool does not check the syntax of the parts or input files.
-If you use this tool to generate training data, make sure you inspect the output before giving it to your model.
+If you use this tool to generate training data, be sure to inspect the output before giving it to your model.